 3. Chicken Pakoda

 This one's for the non-vegetarian lovers.
 Chicken is marinated in spices and coated with flour or batter and deep fried.
 Yes, it is that simple.
 Of course you can experiment according to your palate.
-So what's all the waiting for?
+So, what's all the waiting for?
+Wear your chef's hat and treat your family with these tasty delights.

 4. Rice Pakoda